 Opening a restaurant of your own can require quite a bit of planning, organization, and of course – the constant, dreaded decision-making.
 What kind of restaurant do I want?
 QSR, fast casual, fine dining?
+What are the best flooring options to use?
 Moreover, which city should I chose?
 Toronto, Oakville?
 Additionally, what kind of food will I serve?
 Fast food, ethnic, pub style?
+And let’s not forget choosing the right name for your establishment.
 Decision after decision, it might be nice to end the night with a nice, celebratory glass of… liquor license!
 (Finally, a decision with only one possible option)

 Unlike the roaring 20s, alcoholic beverages are far from banned in the province of Ontario and if you plan on serving or selling any of the good stuff you will need to get in contact with the Alcohol and Gaming Commissions of Ontario (AGCO) for licencing.